alexjalali/remotelearningedav/README.md

 Topic: Analyzing Remote Learning Preferences for different districts in New York City

-Description: In this project, we analyzed students' learning preferences (hybrid, remote) and compare the result with other variables such as test scores, race/ethnicity, grade level, poverty, gender, and other variables.
+Description: In this project, we analyzed students' learning preferences (hybrid, remote) and compare the result with other variables such as race/ethnicity, grade level, poverty, gender, and other variables.
+We also compare test scores and learning preferences to see how different preferences lead to different student outcomes.

 Here is the bookdown source file: https://alexjalali.github.io/remotelearningedav.